galaxyproject/planemo/docs/commands/run.rst

                                       and if CWL support is merged into Galaxy.
       --output_directory, --outdir DIRECTORY
                                       Where to store outputs of a 'run' task.
-      --output_json PATH              Where to store JSON dictionary describing outputs of a 'run' task.
+      --output_json FILE              Where to store JSON dictionary describing outputs of a 'run' task.
       --engine [galaxy|docker_galaxy|cwltool|toil|external_galaxy]
                                       Select an engine to run or test artifacts such